ckeditor/ckeditor5/docs/getting-started/legacy-getting-started/working-with-typescript.md

 <info-box warning>
 	Starting with the v37.0.0 release, CKEditor&nbsp;5 has built-in type definitions.
 If you used type definitions created by the community, you will need to replace them with native types.
 Check the {@link updating/update-to-37 Update to v37.0.0} guide.

-	The minimal TypeScript version required to run CKEditor&nbsp;5 is v5.0.4.
 </info-box>

 ## Why use CKEditor&nbsp;5 with TypeScript